Skip to content

 Philosophy

-The Problem
+The problem

-The Approach
+The approach

-Three principles that change everything
+Three principles that change the output.

 Structure before code